 Our interview this time is with board secretary, Kristin Putnam.
 Kristin is in the final months of her term as a board member.
 She lives in Shoreline, WA with her family.
 Kristin will be part of a team of women who will represent WOOMB at the United Nations for the Commission on the Status of Women in March.

 What brought you to learn and then teach The Billings Method™?

 My NFP journey started with Creighton.
 I had charted it for four years before pursuing becoming an NFP teacher.
 The cost and the time needed for initial training made becoming a Creighton instructor impossible.
 But the woman who taught me Creighton encouraged me to look into the Billings Method.
 At the time, I was not thrilled with the idea of switching methods, but after that Teacher Training weekend, I was convinced that Billings was the method I would use, promote, and teach.

 What were the most appealing differences in Billings vs. the Creighton Model method you previously used?

 There are so many reasons!
 First, the solidity of the scientific research that has developed the method over the years is amazing.
 But with all of that depth of understanding, the Billings Method is so simple, straight forward, and is tailored to each woman as an individual.
-It doesn’t matter if you are regular, breast-feeding, have PCOS, peri-menopausal, etc… the method works for you, day by day, season by season.
+It doesn’t matter if you are regular, irregular, breast-feeding, peri-menopausal or have POCS, the method works for you, day by day, season by season.

 Did The Billings Method™ play any role in your decision to convert to Catholicism?